Ipswich Symphony Orchestra

 Registered Charity No 276724

-The Ipswich Orchestral Society has performed concerts in Ipswich since 1902 and is one of the oldest amateur orchestras in the UK.
+Ipswich Symphony Orchestra has performed concerts in Ipswich since 1902 and is one of the oldest amateur orchestras in the UK.
 During more than a century of high quality music making, the Orchestra has built up an enviable reputation for performing adventurous and challenging programmes.

 Previous conductors include Sir Colin Davis and Rumon Gamba.
 Our present conductor, Adam Gatehouse, has worked with the Orchestra since 2000, during which time the repertoire has been expanded and developed to encompass some of the greatest works of the symphonic repertoire - including symphonies by Mahler, Shostakovich, Tchaikovsky and Rachmaninov, as well as music by Beethoven, Strauss, Debussy and Leonard Bernstein.

 In recent years the Orchestra has worked with some major world-renowned soloists including Nicola Benedetti, Dame Felicity Lott, Julian Lloyd Webber and the Orchestra’s new Patron, Noriko Ogawa, bringing some of the very best international talent to Ipswich audiences every season.